 Note: When you create a basket file, you can only include contracts from the same Trading page.

-- Click on Browse button and select the predefined basket file.
+- Use the Browse button to find a predefined basket file.

 - Click the Load button and the Order panel will populate with the selected basket file.

-You can also elect to create a basket file based on a selected index using the index composition or a statistical composition.
+You can manage a traditional index-based basket of stocks based on a using the index composition or a statistical composition.

-- Click Load to populate the Orders panel with the basket order.
+- Click Load to populate the Orders panel with the index -basket order.

 - Select the "Hide Index Panel" button to view the orders panel with your basket displayed.